 An easy way of explaining the transdisciplinary approach of the IB PYP is to picture a student who understands how to follow the recipe to bake a cake.
 They’re able to read the instructions, assemble the ingredients and combine everything to produce a well-baked confection.
 However, suppose the student also understands the science behind baking, such as how salt works together with baking powder and the effects of the eggs and oil on texture.
 In that case, they can substitute and experiment with ingredients, baking time and levels of heat and still produce a delicious cake.
 They’ve taken what they know and applied it to a real-life situation, using skills such as reasoning and concluding.
 As a result, they’re able to bake a tasty confection under even the most restrictive conditions.
 This student has gone a step beyond simply memorising a recipe.
 They’ve used the growth mindset to perform tasks in the actual world, building upon information learned in the classroom.

 As part of a transdisciplinary approach, this same student may expand their knowledge by studying the country and region where ingredients such as sugar are grown.
 They may learn about diseases or pests that threaten sugar canes or recreate topographical maps of the area.

 The transdisciplinary approach of IB PYP uses themes or units to explore topics across subjects.
-Across the primary grades, it requires students to discover answers to these six themes continually:
+Across the primary school grades, it requires students to discover answers to these six themes continually:

 It’s this type of 360-degree-thinking that the IB PYP encourages in young students.
-For children in the primary years programme, this is primarily accomplished through the use of question words.
+For children in the Primary Years Programme, this is primarily accomplished through the use of question words.